This article was updated in July 2024 with contributions from Stacey Hill and Jaymes Dempsey.

 And you can fire your shot from a distance!
 As long as you stay still and work with a sturdy tripod, your image will turn out tack sharp.

 (Pro tip: If you’re shooting with a DSLR, make sure to activate the mirror lock-up feature or shoot in Live View.
-Also make sure to activate your camera’s electronic shutter, as the action of the mechanical shutter can also cause vibrations.)
+Also, whether you’re using a DSLR or a mirrorless camera, make sure to activate your camera’s electronic shutter or electronic front-curtain shutter, as the action of the mechanical shutter can cause vibrations and soften your photos.)

 2. When capturing self-portraits